 Staircase line- Draws adjacent points as staircase

-If there are multiple series, they can be display as a group.
+If there are multiple series, they can be displayed as a group.

 Stack- Each series is stacked on top of another

-Percent- Each series is draw as a percent of the total of all series
+Percent- Each series is drawn as a percentage of the total of all series

 - Cumulative - Sum of series below plus the series you hover over